oliversun9/road-to-glory-leetcode/README.md

 * P617.
 Merge Two Binary Trees.
 Recursion.
 Aug 3, 21
 * P658.
 Find K Closest Elements.
 I did it by finding the closest element first and then finding the next closest element, very boring.
 A much more interesting solution is the top-voted one, which treats the result as a slider window and performs a modified binary search, very smart.
 Aug 3, 21
 * P665.
 Non-decreasing Array.
 I could’ve use less conditions.
 Aug 3, 21
+* P674.
+Longest Continuous Increasing Subsequence.
+DP in linear time, same as the stock question.
+Aug 4, 21
+* P703.
+Kth Largest Element in a Stream.
+Two heaps.
+Aug 4, 21
+* P763.
+Partition Labels.(so that each letter appears in at most one partition) I kept track of both low and high, but high alone is enough.
+Aug 4, 21
+* P1171.
+Remove Zero Sum Consecutive Nodes from Linked List.
+One pass.
+Same as the two top voted solutions.
+Aug 4, 21
 * P1306.
 Jump Game III.
 DFS.
 Aug 2, 21